Rust-GCC/gccrs/gcc/config/i386/athlon.md

 (define_cpu_unit "athlon-decodev" "athlon")
-;; Model the fact that double decoded instruction may take 2 cycles ;; to decode when decoder2 and decoder0 in next cycle ;; is used (this is needed to allow troughput of 1.5 double decoded ;; instructions per cycle).
+;; Model the fact that double decoded instruction may take 2 cycles ;; to decode when decoder2 and decoder0 in next cycle ;; is used (this is needed to allow throughput of 1.5 double decoded ;; instructions per cycle).
 ;;
 ;; In order to avoid dependence between reservation of decoder